prosper74/My-React-Portfolio/README.md

 ## Built With

-- React - For Layout
+- React
-- React Router Dom - For Routing
+- React Router Dom
 - Swipper js - For the sliders
-- React hook form - For the form
+- React hook form
 - SCSS - For Styling
 - Material Ui icons and Iconscout Icons
 - iTyped - For the text animation